 Bainbridge Under 40 honors and celebrates emerging professionals in Bainbridge and Decatur County.
 Ideal candidates are successful in their professions and passionate about community.
 Bainbridge Under 40 celebrates young professionals who have distinguished themselves in their respective industries and who, through their stewardship, are helping create a stronger, healthier community and region.

-Candidates must be under the age of 40 at the time of the award ceremony (June 13th, 2019).
-Nominate a candidate now.
+Candidates must be under the age of 40 at the time of the award ceremony (February 2, 2021).

 Architecture, Engineering, and Construction – Roles include, but are not limited to architects, interior designers, general contractors, engineers and landscape architects.